Mastering Application State in React: A Deep Dive into Hooks

 Before Hooks, managing state in React involved utilizing class components.
 While functional components were primarily used for presentational logic, class components were the go-to for state management, requiring the implementation of

-.
+this.state and methods like setState.
 This approach, while functional, introduced complexities:- Code Complexity: Class components often became bulky and difficult to understand, particularly for larger applications with intricate state structures.

 - State Management Challenges: Tracking state changes and ensuring proper data flow within a complex component hierarchy was a constant challenge.